-- What is the stated non-retaliatory reason for the adverse action? - Is the explanation for the action legitimate on its face? - Is there evidence that the stated legitimate reason is a pretext? - This is the heart of the case is the explanation the true reason? - The preponderance of the evidence must establish that the adverse action was motivated the person engaging in a protected activity.
+- What is the stated non-retaliatory reason for the adverse action? - Is the explanation for the action legitimate on its face? - Is there evidence that the stated legitimate reason is a pretext? - This is the heart of the case is the explanation the true reason? - The preponderance of the evidence must establish that the adverse action was motivated by retaliation.